Sugar glider: Reproduction

 Like most marsupials, female sugar gliders have two ovaries and two uteri; they are polyestrous, meaning they can go into heat several times a year.
 The female has a marsupium (pouch) in the middle of her abdomen to carry offspring.
 The pouch opens anteriorly, and two lateral pockets extend posteriorly when young are present.
 Four nipples are usually present in the pouch, although reports of individuals with two nipples have been recorded.
-Male sugar gliders have a bifurcated penis to correspond with the two uteri of females.
+Male sugar gliders have two pairs of bulbourethral glands and a bifurcated penis to correspond with the two uteri of females.

 The age of sexual maturity in sugar gliders varies slightly between the males and females.
 Males reach maturity at 4 to 12 months of age, while females require from 8 to 12 months.
 In the wild, sugar gliders breed once or twice a year depending on the climate and habitat conditions, while they can breed multiple times a year in captivity as a result of consistent living conditions and proper diet.

 A sugar glider female gives birth to one (19%) or two (81%) babies (joeys) per litter.
 The gestation period is 15 to 17 days, after which the tiny joey 0.2 g will crawl into a mother's pouch for further development.
 They are born largely undeveloped and furless, with only the sense of smell being developed.
 The mother has a scent gland in the external marsupium to attract the sightless joeys from the uterus.
 Joeys have a continuous arch of cartilage in their shoulder girdle which disappears soon after birth; this supports the forelimbs, assisting the climb into the pouch.
 Young are completely contained in the pouch for 60 days after birth, wherein mammae provide nourishment during the remainder of development.
 Eyes first open around 80 days after birth, and young will leave the nest around 110 days after birth.
 By the time young are weaned, the thermoregulatory system is developed, and in conjunction with a large body size and thicker fur, they are able to regulate their own body temperature.

 Breeding is seasonal in southeast Australia, with young only born in winter and spring (June to November).
 Unlike animals that move along the ground, the sugar glider and other gliding species produce fewer, but heavier, offspring per litter.
 This allows female sugar gliders to retain the ability to glide when pregnant.